DataJuggler/BlazorFileUpload/README.md

 Here is a video:

-How To Create A Blazor SQL Server Image Gallery In 5 Minutes https://youtu.be/yQz1dqYiy2g
+How To Create A Blazor SQL Server Image Gallery In 5 Minutes<br>
+https://youtu.be/yQz1dqYiy2g

 To see another complete working example, with source code please visit: